laxmipriyamurmu/Transport-Aircraft-Selection-CRITIC-TOPSIS/README.md

 ## Research Objective

-Transport aircraft selection involves multiple conflicting criteria and often contains incomplete information.
+Transport aircraft selection is a complex engineering decision involving multiple performance parameters and incomplete information.

-This work integrates:
+This research integrates:

 * Neutrosophic Sets
 * CRITIC Weighting Method
 * TOPSIS Ranking Method

-to improve decision accuracy and robustness in aircraft evaluation.
+to improve decision accuracy and robustness in aircraft evaluation and selection.

 ---